 Add pork, garlic, 1/2 teaspoon salt, and molasses then cook, stirring and breaking up with a spoon, until browned and cooked through, 5-8 minutes.

-Add the cinnamon stick, broth and fish sauce then bring to a boil.
+Add the ground cloves, cinnamon stick, broth and fish sauce then bring to a boil.

 Reduce heat and simmer until flavors meld, 8–10 minutes.